-Heralded as LA's closet ski resort with no mountain driving, Mountain High is a sure bet for family skiing.
-Check out the Children's Learning Center (and check out our review of it) where "fun is a priority" for kids ages 1-12.
-The resort offers both half and full day group lessons (full day is recommended for optimum skill building).
-Private lessons are also available.
-Mountain High is one of the few destinations that offers lessons for toddlers.
+Heralded as LA's closest ski resort with no mountain driving, Mountain High is a sure bet for family skiing—especially with the return of its wonderful 5th Graders Ski Free deal.
+Check out the Children's Sports Center (and check out our review of it), where "fun is a priority" for kids ages 1-12.
+The resort offers both half and full day group lessons as well as private lessons.
+Mountain High is one of the few destinations that offers lessons for toddlers, too.
 Children ages 1-3 learn safely through Mountain High's simulation training in the Virtual Snow class.
 Adult lessons are also offered, on a first-come-first-served basis.
-It is recommended that you arrive at least one hour prior to your preferred class time.
+It is recommended to arrive at least one hour prior to your preferred class time.

 For ongoing classes, Mountain High offers the Blue Angel Youth Ski and Snowboard Program for kids of all skill levels, ages 7-16.
-This five week camp (meets every Saturday) provides luxury charter bus transportation from several Southern California locations to the mountain.
+This five-week camp, which meets every Saturday, provides charter bus transportation from several Southern California locations to the mountain.
 Full day classes are taught by professionally trained instructors.

-A mere 100+ miles from Los Angeles awaits Big Bear Mountain Resorts.
-Choose from two distinct ski areas within two miles of each other: Snow Summit "offers a traditional alpine atmosphere" while Bear Mountain boasts a more youthful environment.
+A mere 100 or so miles from Los Angeles, Big Bear Mountain Resorts is a hugely popular destination.
+Choose from two distinct ski areas within two miles of each other: Snow Summit offers "a traditional alpine atmosphere," while Bear Mountain boasts a more youthful, heavily snowboard-friendly environment.
 Both offer ski and snowboard classes.

 880 Summit Blvd